Geike Arnaert: Outside Hooverphonic

 In 2010 Arnaert was brought together with Spinvis to work on the soundtrack of Breath (original title: Adem), a Belgian film about young people who suffer from mucovisidosis.
 Having written more material than needed for the film, they released a record, calling themselves Dorleac for the project.

-In 2011 Arnaert released her first solo album, For The Beauty Of Confusion.
+In 2011 Arnaert released her first solo album, For The Beauty of Confusion.

 Arnaert recorded the historical French song "Le temps des cerises" with the legendary singer-songwriter and entertainer Bobbejaan Schoepen for his 2008 album Bobbejaan, his first album in 35 years.
 A music video for the song was also released.

 Arnaert has also sung as a guest vocalist for various artists such as Ozark Henry, Flip Kowlier and Tom Helsen.
 She contributed vocals to "Mijn Leven" ("My Life"), the final single by Belgian rapper Vijvenveertig (Andy Sierens).
 The song was recorded two weeks before Sierens died of cancer.

+In 2017 she had a Belgian number 1 hit with "Zoutelande", together with Dutch band Blof.
+In Holland the song was a Top 3 hit.

+In 2025, Arnaert provided a musical narration of the story of The Princess and the Pea for Efteling's Fairy Tale Forest attraction.

 She has two sisters: Anne Arnaert and Kaat Arnaert, who has been a featured singer with the Belgian bands Sutrastore and Tommigun.